jagadeeshvenkatesh/amazon-rekognition-custom-ppe-detection-with-custom-labels/README.md

-# Amazon Rekognition Custom PPE Detection Demo Using Custom Labels
+# Amazon Rekognition Custom PPE Detection Using Custom Labels

-This demo solution demonstrates how to train a custom model to detect a specific PPE requirement, **High Visibility Safety Vest**.
+This solution demonstrates how to train a custom model to detect a specific PPE requirement, **High Visibility Safety Vest**.
 It uses a combination of [Amazon Rekognition Labels Detection](https://docs.aws.amazon.com/rekognition/latest/dg/labels.html) and [Amazon Rekognition Custom Labels](https://aws.amazon.com/rekognition/custom-labels-features/) to prepare and train a model to identify an individual who is wearing a vest or not.

 It consists of two main workflows: **Training** and **Analysis**.
 The former helps you to prepare dataset, train and run a Custom Labels model; the latter provides an easy way to analyze images using the model.
 The solution also provides a simple web interface to guide you through both training and analysis processes.